 Why do I seem to get a different cardiologist each time I come to NCSU?

 The three senior cardiology clinicians all have some time off clinics for didactic teaching and research.
 Each of them will be available on clinics for an average of seventeen weeks per year, rotating about every two weeks.
 The cardiology service will try to schedule appointments with the cardiologist who has previously seen your pet, but this will not always be possible.

 Can you see my pet for other health problems and vaccinations?

-The NCSU Veterinary Health Complex does not provide routine and preventive care for your pet.
+The NC State Veterinary Hospital does not provide routine and preventive care for your pet.
 Your pet should be up to date on all vaccinations for an appointment with us.
 You should contact your regular veterinarian for these services.
 As a teaching hospital, we limit our services to referral cases, which will enable our students to see various and often complex cases and will give them the experience to excel as veterinarians in the future.

 Should my pet fast before the appointment?

 We recommend removing your pet's food for about 12 hours before your appointment time.
 If your pet is debilitated or is a puppy or kitten, feed as usual.
 Always allow access to fresh water.

 Should I give my pet medications before the appointment?